DanilLinkov/Qunzical-Group-Project/README.md

 # Welcome to Quinzical!

 ### How to execute game
-- Place categories and play.sh in the identical directory as Jeopardy.jar file.
+- Place play.sh and a folder called "categories" which contains category files with .txt format in the identical directory as Jeopardy.jar file.
 - In terminal, enter `./play.sh` (basically run the script in terminal).